railsgirls/guides.railsgirls.com/README.md

 # Rails Girls Guides

-Our aim is to give tools for women to understand technology.
-The Rails Girls events do this by providing a great first experience on building the Internet.
+We aim is to give tools for women to understand technology.
+The Rails Girls events do this by providing a great first experience in building the Internet.

 Rails Girls was founded at the end of 2010 in Helsinki.
 Originally intended as a one-time event, we never thought to see so many local chapters from all around the world!
 This guide will help you get started.